 Deer Creek Oyster

 Deer Creek Oysters are grown on the cobble beaches of the Puget Sound in the heart of oyster country.
 It has a round and deep cup and is flush with meat.
 The intertidal culture process leaves this young oyster with a good hardened shell which is perfect for shucking.

 Beach-grown and subjected to wave action to harden shells.
-Intertidally grown - goes dry at low tide, which strengthens adductor muscle.
-Time to market: 3 years.
+Intertidally grown, the site goes dry at low tide, which strengthens the oyster's abductor muscle.

 - Tides:Hood Canal; medium tides and swift currents created by the narrow channels.